How much time do you really think it takes before the carbon dioxide (CO2) levels in a car can become to high? The answer may be hard to believe.

 But what does this mean for the average driver?

-Best practices would dictate that short drives with a lot of passengers or long drives with few passengers should all include a cracked or open window to let in fresh air.
+Best practices would dictate that short drives with a lot of passengers or long drives with few passengers should all include an open window to let in fresh air.
 This simple change can improve the reaction time of drivers and lower the likelihood of accidents.

 Did you know, that most cars have a “recirculate” button as part of the climate controls?

-While the recirculate feature can be useful, using it for even short periods can lead to high levels of CO2 in an enclosed car.
+The problem is that while the recirculate feature can be useful, using it for even short periods can lead to high levels of CO2 in an enclosed truck or auto.

 SAE International published a paper titled, "Modeling CO2 Concentrations in a Vehicle Cabin" in which they documented the quick rise in CO2 levels in a passenger car cabin.
 Their data showed that CO2 levels can rise above 5,000 ppm with the ventilation in re-circulation mode.